daphneticola/daphne-ticola.github.io/about.md

 This portfolio serves as both an academic and professional space to showcase selected coursework, design artifacts, and reflections that demonstrate my ability to analyze learning needs, apply research-based theory, and design instruction aligned to real-world learning contexts.

-### Professional Focus

-My interests and experience center on:
-- Instructional systems design and analysis
-- Learning theory application (behaviorism, cognitivism, constructivism)
-- Learner-centered and performance-focused design
-- Online, blended, and technology-supported learning
-- Reflective practice and continuous improvement

-I am particularly interested in bridging **educational theory and practical instructional design**, ensuring learning solutions are both grounded in research and effective in practice.

-### Professional Engagement

-I regularly share insights and reflections related to instructional design, learning theory, and professional growth within the field.
-I welcome professional connections and conversations around learning design and educational technology.